Frequently Asked Questions

 Yes, there are no State or Federal laws prohibiting drug testing after an offer of employment is made.

 Not a good idea from a liability prospective.
 Just think about what you will do if the person tests positive.
 Your best practice and to be safe from liability is to have a drug free workplace policy prior to drug testing employees.
-Custom written drug testing policies are available from US Drug Testing Centers.
+Custom written drug testing policies are available from US Drug Test Centers.

 You have to have a reasonable suspicion to drug test an employee who you think is under the influence of drugs or alcohol.
 This reasonable suspicion should be documented and made by a supervisor who has received supervisor training on signs and symptoms of someone whom may be under the influence of drugs or alcohol.
-This training is available from US Drug Testing Centers.
+This training is available from US Drug Test Centers.

 DOT covered employees are those that work in a DOT safety sensitive position and defined by the DOT Agency that regulates your business.
 There is a tool that you can use to determine this and it will help you make the decision as to which employees are DOT.
 Click Here for this tool.
-You can also call US Drug Testing Centers for assistance.
+You can also call US Drug Test Centers for assistance.

 You should have a company drug free workplace policy stating the consequences of a positive drug test.
 You can fire an employee for a violation of your company policy.
 It is not a best practice to fire someone based on suspicion of drug use.
 Always check with your human resources and/or legal departments.